survivejs/webpack-book/manuscript/optimizing/07_performance.md

 ## High-Level Optimizations

-Webpack uses only a single instance by default meaning you won't be able to benefit from a multi-core processor without extra effort.
+Webpack uses only a single instance by default meaning you aren't able to benefit from a multi-core processor without extra effort.
 This where third party solutions, such as [parallel-webpack](https://www.npmjs.com/package/parallel-webpack) and [HappyPack](https://www.npmjs.com/package/happypack) come in.

 ### parallel-webpack - Run Multiple Webpack's in Parallel